-Citizen Participation for Loan Guarantee Programs
+Community Participation for Loan Guarantee Programs

-In accordance with Section 108 regulations, Subpart M-Loan Guarantees [Title 24 of the Code of Federal Regulations, Part 570.704], the LACDA will comply with the following pre-submission and citizen participation requirements before submitting an application for Section 108 loan guarantee assistance to HUD.
-These requirements will also apply to the submission of an Economic Development Initiative (EDI), and Brownfield Economic Development Initiative (BEDI) application.
+The LACDA will comply with the following pre-submission and community participation requirements before submitting an application for Section 108 loan guarantee assistance to HUD.
+These requirements will also apply to the submission of an Economic Development Initiative (EDI), and a Brownfield Economic Development Initiative (BEDI) application.

 - 1. The LACDA will develop a proposed application to include the community development objectives and activities the LACDA proposes to pursue and carry out with the Section 108 funds.
-Each activity will be described in sufficient detail, including the provision under which the project is eligible, the national objective it meets, the amount of funds expected to be used, and the activity's location to allow citizens to determine the degree to which they will be affected.
-The proposed application will also indicate which activities will generate program income and where citizens may obtain additional information about proposed activities.
-The proposed application will also include a description of the pledge of grants required under Title 24 of the Code of Federal Regulations, Part 570.705(b)(2). - 2.
-The LACDA will also publish countywide public notice which will include its proposed application so as give affected citizens an opportunity to examine the application's contents and to make comments.
-The public notice will also advise citizens on how and where to submit comments as well as notify citizens of when and where a public hearing will be held at which they can provide further input on the proposed application.
-The public notice will be published at least 14 calendar days in advance of the public hearing. - 3.
-A minimum of two (2) public hearings, held at different stages of the Consolidated Plan citizen participation process, will be held for the purpose to obtain the views of citizens and formulate or responding to proposals and questions.
-At least one of these hearings will be held before submission of a Section 108 application to HUD to obtain the views of citizens on community development and housing needs.
-At the hearing, each activity will be described in sufficient detail including the provision under which the project is eligible, the national objective to be met, the amount of funds expected to be used, and the activity's location so that citizens can determine the degree to which they will be affected.
-Citizens will have up
+Each activity will be described in sufficient detail, including the provision under which the project is eligible, the national objective it meets, the amount of funds expected to be used, and the activity's location to allow community members to determine the degree to which they will be affected.
+The proposed application will also indicate which activities will generate program income and where community members may obtain additional information about proposed activities.
+The proposed application will also include a description of the pledge of grants required under 24 CFR § 570.705(b)(2). - 2.
+The LACDA will publish a countywide public notice that will include its proposed application to give affected residents an opportunity to examine the application's contents and to make comments.
+The public notice will be published at least 14 calendar days in advance of the public hearing and will advise community members of when and where a public hearing will be held, as well as how and where to submit comments. - 3.
+A minimum of two (2) public hearings, occurring at different stages of the Annual Action Plan community participation process, will be held in order to obtain the views of community members and respond to questions.
+Before submission of a Section 108 application to HUD, at least one (1) of these hearings will be held to obtain the residents' opinions on community development and